 Kenneth R. French is the NTU Professor of Finance at MIT’s Sloan School of Management.
 He is an expert on the behavior of security prices and investment strategies.
 His recent research focuses on tests of asset pricing models, the trade-off between risk and return in domestic and international financial markets, the cost of capital, and the relation between capital structure and firm value.
 French is a Research Associate at the National Bureau of Economic Research, an Advisory Editor of the Journal of Financial Economics, an Associate Editor of the Review of Financial Studies, and a past director of the American Finance Association.
 He has co-authored numerous papers and articles with Eugene Fama.
 In 1990, they sought to determine what sources of risk the market systematically rewards with higher returns.
 The result of their research is known as the Three-factor Model.
 He is also a key advisor for Dimensional Fund Advisors.

 The bio about each of these individuals and or firms is presented from sources that are believed to be reliable.
 However, we do not make any representation or warranty, expressed or implied, as to the accuracy of the research, completeness, or correctness thereof.
-Each individual or business listed is not employed by Stonecreek Wealth Advisors, they are some of the professional resources used to consult with and are made available to our clients.
+Each individual or business listed, besides Mark Lund, is not employed by Stonecreek Wealth Advisors, they are some of the professional resources used to consult with and are made available to our clients.